shushcat/mla_paper_template/README.md

 4. Open `output.pdf` and regard your work with a measure of sadness; wonder whether you could have done better.

 The `lib` directory is a handy place to tuck away any extra materials.

-# TODO

-- [ ] Setup citation management bindings.
-This might end up requiring that I write an Emacs mode, which I will endeavor to view as a fun challenge rather than a heinous waste of time.